liferay/liferay-docs/userGuide/en/chapters/16-management.markdown

     +   *Group*

-The control panel provides default mappings for commonly used LDAP attributes.
+The Control Panel provides default mappings for commonly used LDAP attributes.
 You can also add your own mappings if you wish.

 * *Test LDAP Users:* Once you have your attribute mappings set up (see above),